 We are seeing an unprecedented rate of change in the IT industry.
 Organizations of all kinds are embracing digital technology to achieve their business objectives.
-Our vision is to be an essential infrastructure company and leader in end-user computing, data center infrastructure solutions, virtualization, Internet of Things ("IoT"), and cloud software that our customers continue to trust and rely on for their IT solutions and transformations as they embrace the multi-cloud environment of today.
+Our vision is to be an essential infrastructure company and leader in end-user computing, data center infrastructure solutions, virtualization, IoT, and cloud software that our customers continue to trust and rely on for their IT solutions and transformations as they embrace the multi-cloud environment of today.
 To further advance this vision, we recently unveiled a new IoT strategy, division, and an array of solutions to support IoT adoption for our customers.
 We accelerate results for our customers by enabling them to be more efficient, mobile, informed, and secure.
 We continue to invest in research and development, sales, and other key areas of our business to deliver superior products and solutions capabilities and to drive execution of long-term sustainable growth.
 We believe that our results will benefit from an integrated go-to-market strategy, including enhanced coordination among the family of Dell Technologies companies, and from our differentiated products and solutions capabilities.
 We intend to continue to execute on our business model and seek to balance liquidity, profitability, and growth to position our company for long-term success.

 We expect that ISG will continue to be impacted by the changing nature of the IT infrastructure market and competitive environment.
 Cloud-native applications are expected to continue as a primary growth driver in the infrastructure market as IT organizations increasingly become multi-cloud environments.
-We believe the complementary cloud solutions across our business, created through our combination with EMC, strongly position us to meet these demands for our customers who are increasingly looking to leverage cloud-based computing.
+We believe the complementary cloud solutions across our business strongly position us to meet these demands for our customers who are increasingly looking to leverage cloud-based computing.
 We also continue to be impacted by the emerging trends of enterprises deploying software-defined storage, hyper-converged infrastructure, and modular solutions based on server-centric architectures.
 These trends have put pressure on our traditional storage offerings, and we are focused on strategically repositioning our storage portfolio.
+Offsetting this, however, is the unprecedented data growth throughout all industries, which is generating continued demand for our storage products and services.
 We have leading solutions through our ISG and VMware data center offerings.
 In addition, through our research and development efforts, we expect to develop new solutions in this rapidly changing industry that we believe will enable us to continue to provide superior solutions to our customers.